caoer/FXModelValidation/Validating Input.md

 Form *form = [[Form alloc] init];
 [form validationInitWithRules:@[
 						@{
-								FXModelValidatorAttributes : @"username,password",
+								TMPModelValidatorAttributes : @"username,password",
-								FXModelValidatorType : @"required",
+								TMPModelValidatorType : @"required",
 						},
 						@{
-								FXModelValidatorAttributes : @"username",
+								TMPModelValidatorAttributes : @"username",
-								FXModelValidatorType : @"email",
+								TMPModelValidatorType : @"email",
 						},
 				] force: YES];
 ```
-> Note: Here we attach 'FXModel' functionality with __inline__ rules and force to override default implementation.
+> Note: Here we attach 'TMPModel' functionality with __inline__ rules and force to override default implementation.

 After validation, you can check if the validation succeeds or not by calling the **hasErrors** method, and then get the validation errors from the errors property, like you do with a normal model.

 #Creating Validators
-Besides using the **core validators** included in the FXModelValidation, you may also create your own validators.
+Besides using the **core validators** included in the TMPModelValidation, you may also create your own validators.
 You may create inline validators or standalone validators.

 ##Inline Validators
 An inline validator is one defined in terms of a model method or block.
 The signature of the method/function is: